 From scratch Lemon Icebox Pie is just what summer ordered!
 It’s sweet, tart, creamy, nutty and best served cold!

-But this lemon icebox pie has just the right amount of lemon flavor.
+I’m happy to say that this lemon icebox pie has just the right amount of lemon flavor!
 It can stand on its own or you can give it a topping.
 The first time I made it, I paired the pie with strawberries and my

 guinea pigs taste testers loved it.
+The pie was tangy, creamy and so refreshing.
 However, there were crumbly crust issues with the first batch, so as tasty as it was, it was unphotogenic.

-The second time around, I added a little extra butter to the almond graham cracker crust and used a pie plate instead of a tall fluted tart pan.
+The second time around, I added a little extra butter to the almond, graham cracker crust and used a pie dish instead of a tall fluted tart pan.
 Bottom line, it was less fussy and the cookie-like crust held together beautifully.
-I topped it with large, plump blackberries and served it up to a crowd of family and friends.
-It was a hit with the young and old alike, and three days later, folks were still asking for more pie!
-Good thing I made three pies!

 - 1 cup ground almonds

-- 9 TB butter melted or very soft
+- 9 tablespoons butter , melted or very soft

 - 5 egg yolks